Communication (Professional Communication)

 SPC 4540 (3) Persuasion

-Students select four (4) courses from the list of approved courses.
 Students who are admitted into the combined BS/MS degree in Communication may be permitted to dually count up to twelve (12) credit hours of graduate communication coursework at the 5000 level or above towards both the BS and the MS degree.
 Interested students should consult with their faculty advisor for more information about the combined program.

 All students must meet the foreign language admission requirement.
 Students do not have an additional language requirement for the B.S. degree.
 The B.A. degree requires proficiency in a foreign language through the collegiate intermediate (22XX) level.